 The process of separating web content into pages.

 A paid search metric that describes, on average, where your ad has appeared in the search results.
-An avg. position of 1 means your ad always appears in the top position, whereas an avg. position of 1.7 means your ad usually shows in either 1st or 2nd position on the page.
+An average position of 1 means your ad always appears in the top position, whereas an average position of 1.7 means your ad usually shows in either 1st or 2nd position on the page.

 An online paid advertising model, where advertisers pay a certain amount each time their advert is clicked on.